 Some of our favorites are “Boy on Motorbike” (here), “Kids on bicycle” by Ernest Zacharevic (here), “I want Bao” (here), Boy on Chair (here), Brother & Sister on a Swing (here).
-We recommend to pin those on Google Map, not to miss it, as some of them are located in small alleys which you wouldn’t necessarily see.
+We recommend pining those on Google Maps, to not miss it, as some of them are located in small alleys which you wouldn’t necessarily see.

-Of course, there are hundreds of more street arts all around George Town, which you will discover throughout your visit of this fantastic place in Malaysia!
+Of course, there are hundreds of more street art all around George Town, which you will discover throughout your visit of this fantastic place in Malaysia!

 3. Explore the Clan Jetties, one of our favorite places in Penang!